 Baby boomers have also benefited from organ transplantations which are now fairly mainstream procedures at hospitals around the country.
-Heart, liver or kidney surgeries are performed saving thousands of lives every year.
-In addition, an overall health conscious society has also helped contribute to individuals living longer lives.
+Heart, liver, or kidney surgeries are performed saving thousands of lives every year.
+In addition, an overall health-conscious society has also helped contribute to individuals living longer lives.
 Smoking, once considered a favorite pastime, has lost a little bit of its luster due to research emphasizing the many risks involved.

 2. 7 in 10 Americans 65 or older will need some type of long-term care.

 While we may be living longer, older individuals are not necessarily living healthier, more active lives.
 And, studies have shown that 40% of individuals will need long-term care for two or more years.
-The health and well being of an individual affects everyone in the family.
+The health and well-being of an individual affect everyone in the family.
 The true impact on the quality of life for caregivers can be compromised very quickly.
 77% of caregivers missed time off from work and close to 1/3 of caregivers provided more than 30 hours of care per week.